ubccr/xdmod-supremm/docs/supremm-notices.md

 title: License Notices
 ---

-The SUPReMM module for Open XDMoD makes use of several other open source software libraries.
+The Job Performance (SUPReMM) module for Open XDMoD makes use of several other open source software libraries.

 ## Open Source Licenses